Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 Before we get into the specifics and show you step by step how to create your own vertical succulent wall, let us dive into the issue of picking out the right succulents for the occasion.

-Succulent plants are very versatile, and therefore, allow you to be creative in creation of your own succulent wall, but you need to make note and pick out the plants that are smaller and rosette like, so the do not protrude out of your display.
+Succulent plants are very versatile, and therefore, allow you to be creative in creation of your own succulent wall, but you need to make note and pick out the plants that are smaller and rosette like, so they do not protrude out of your display.

 • Graptoveria Blue Pearl